brylevkirill/notes/Recommender Systems.md

 ### interesting papers - user preferences

+#### ["Recurrent Recommender Networks"](https://dl.acm.org/citation.cfm?id=3018689) Wu, Ahmed, Beutel, Smola, Jing
+>	"Recommender systems traditionally assume that user profiles and movie attributes are static.
+Temporal dynamics are purely reactive, that is, they are inferred after they are observed, e.g. after a user’s taste has changed or based on hand-engineered temporal bias corrections for movies.
+We propose Recurrent Recommender Networks that are able to predict future behavioral trajectories.
+This is achieved by endowing both users and movies with a Long Short-Term Memory autoregressive model that captures dynamics, in addition to a more traditional low-rank factorization.
+On multiple real-world datasets, our model offers excellent prediction accuracy and it is very compact, since we need not learn latent state but rather just the state transition function."

+>	"A common approach to practical recommender systems is to study problems of the form introduced in the Netflix contest.
+That is, given a set of tuples consisting of users, movies, timestamps and ratings, the goal is to find ratings for alternative combinations of the first three attributes (user, movie, time).
+Performance is then measured by the deviation of the prediction from the actual rating.
+This formulation is easy to understand and it has led to numerous highly successful approaches, such as Probabilistic Matrix Factorization, nearest neighbor based approaches, and clustering.
+Moreover, it is easy to define appropriate performance measures (deviation between rating estimates and true ratings over the matrix), simply by selecting a random subset of the tuples for training and the rest for testing purposes.
+Unfortunately, these approaches are lacking when it comes to temporal and causal aspects inherent in the data.
+The following examples illustrate this in some more detail:
+>	Change in Movie Perception.
+Plan 9 from Outer Space has achieved cult movie status by being arguably one of the world’s worst movies.
+As a result of the social notion of being a movie that is so bad that it is great to watch, the perception changed over time from a truly awful movie to a popular one.
+To capture this appropriately, the movie attribute parameters would have to change over time to track such a trend.
+While maybe not quite as pronounced, similar effects hold for movie awards such as the Oscars.
+After all, it is much more challenging to hold a contrarian view about a critically acclaimed movie than about, say, Star Wars 1, The Phantom Menace.
+>	Seasonal Changes.
+While not quite so extreme, the relative appreciation of romantic comedies, Christmas movies and summer blockbusters is seasonal.
+Beyond the appreciation, users are unlikely to watch movies about overweight bearded old men wearing red robes in summer.
+>	User Interest.
+User’s preferences change over time.
+This is well established in online communities and it arguably also applies to online consumption.
+A user might take a liking to a particular actor, might discover the intricacies of a specific genre, or her interest in a particular show might wane, due to maturity or a change in lifestyle.
+Any such aspects render existing profiles moot, yet it is difficult to model all such changes explicitly."

+>	"Beyond the mere need of modeling temporal evolution, evaluating ratings with the benefit of hindsight also violates basic requirements of causality.
+For instance, knowing that a user will have developed a liking for Pedro Almod ́ovar in one month in the future makes it much easier to estimate what his opinion about La Mala Educacion might be.
+In other words, we violate causality in our statistical analysis when we use future ratings for the benefit of estimating current reviews.
+It also makes it impossible to translate reported accuracies on benchmarks into meaningful assessments as to whether such a system would work well in practice.
+While the Netflix prize generated a flurry of research, evaluating different models’ success on future predictions is hindered by the mixed distribution of training and testing data.
+Rather, by having an explicit model of profile dynamics, we can predict future behavior based on current trends.
+A model capable of capturing the actual data distribution inherent in recommender systems needs to be able to model both the temporal dynamics within each user and movie, in addition to capturing the rating interaction between both sets.
+This suggests the use of latent variable models to infer the unobserved state governing their behavior."

+>	"Nonlinear nonparametric recommender systems have proven to be somewhat elusive.
+In particular, nonlinear substitutes of the inner product formulation showed only limited promise in our experiments.
+To the best of our knowledge this is the first paper addressing movie recommendation in a fully causal and integrated fashion.
+That is, we believe that this is the first model which attempts to capture the dynamics of both users and movies.
+Moreover, our model is nonparametric.
+This allows us to model the data rather than having to assume a specific form of a state space."

+>	"Recurrent Recommender Networks are very concise since we only learn the dynamics rather than the state.
+This is one of the key differences to typical latent variable models where considerable effort is spent on estimating the latent state."

+>	"Experiments show that our model outperforms all others in terms of forward prediction, i.e. in the realistic scenario where we attempt to estimate future ratings given data that occurred strictly prior to the to-be-predicted ratings.
+We show that our model is able to capture exogenous dynamics (e.g. an Oscar award) and endogenous dynamics (e.g. Christmas movies) quite accurately.
+Moreover, we demonstrate that the model is able to predict changes in future user preferences accurately."

 #### ["Latent LSTM Allocation: Joint Clustering and Non-Linear Dynamic Modeling of Sequential Data"](http://proceedings.mlr.press/v70/zaheer17a/zaheer17a.pdf) Zaheer, Ahmed, Smola
   `Google`
 >	"Recurrent neural networks, such as LSTM networks, are powerful tools for modeling sequential data like user browsing history or natural language text.
 However, to generalize across different user types, LSTMs require a large number of parameters, notwithstanding the simplicity of the underlying dynamics, rendering it uninterpretable, which is highly undesirable in user modeling.
 The increase in complexity and parameters arises due to a large action space in which many of the actions have similar intent or topic.
 In this paper, we introduce Latent LSTM Allocation for user modeling combining hierarchical Bayesian models with LSTMs.
 In LLA, each user is modeled as a sequence of actions, and the model jointly groups actions into topics and learns the temporal dynamics over the topic sequence, instead of action space directly.
 This leads to a model that is highly interpretable, concise, and can capture intricate dynamics.
 We present an efficient Stochastic EM inference algorithm for our model that scales to millions of users/documents.
 Our experimental evaluations show that the proposed model compares favorably with several state-of-the-art baselines."